 A turkey needs to cook for about 30 minutes per pound at 250 F, and should reach a safe internal temperature of 165 F before serving.
 I recommend slow-roasting only small to medium birds.

-Turkey is safe to eat when it reaches an internal temperature of 165 F; however, slow-roasted birds may reach internal temperatures as high as 180 F or even 190 F. When cooking turkey past the official safe-to-eat temperature of 165 F, keep in mind the meat may seize and then become tender.
+Turkey is safe to eat when it reaches an internal temperature of 165 F; however, slow-roasted birds may reach internal temperatures as high as 180 F or even 190 F. When cooking turkey past the official safe-to-eat temperature of 165 F, remember that the meat may seize and then become tender.

-If you find your turkey cooking to quickly, you can decrease the oven temperature to 225 F.
+If you find your turkey cooking too quickly, you can decrease the oven temperature to 225 F.

 If you notice that your turkey is browning too quickly, you can tent the bird loosely with foil and continue cooking it until it reaches a safe temperature.